yakovsushenok/MSc-Machine-Learning-UCL/README.md

 СОМР0163CW1 - First coursework of the module СОМР0163 Blockchain Technologies.
 In this coursework I wrote a smart contract in DAML "DAMLCW.pdf" (an open-source smart contract language) as well as a smart contract in Solidity "SmartContract.sol", "SolCW.pdf".

 СОМР0163CW2 - First coursework of the module СОМР0163 Blockchain Technologies.
 In this group coursework we develop a smart contract for options and analyze them in the context of Decentralized Exchanges.

+СОМР0090CW1 - First coursework of the module СОМР0090 Deep Learning.
+In this coursework I implement a stochastic gradient descent algorithm, a DenseNet and implement an ablation study.